Phone: (435) 628-4411

 While character evidence is generally not admissible against a defendant, an attorney can call a character witness to attack the credibility of another witness.
 This is referred to as "impeachment" and is a tool lawyers use to demonstrate a witness's lack of credibility, either due to dishonesty, misrepresentation, or otherwise providing testimony that should not be given much weight.

-The criminal defense attorneys at Douglas D. Terry & Associates have decades of experience representing people charged with crimes throughout Southern Utah.
+The criminal defense attorneys at Terry Law have decades of experience representing people charged with crimes throughout Southern Utah.
 To learn more, contact us today by calling (435) 628-4411, emailing email@SouthernUtahDefense.com, or completing our online form.